C2Meng/numerus_hobby_track/README.md

 # numerus_hobby_track

 ## Problem
-Have many hobbies, no time to do all.
+Have many hobbies, no time to do it all?
+Use numero to track your hobbies or even use it track your tasks
 ---

 ## Tech Stack